noi-techpark/transmodel-api/README.md

 ## XML Validation
 The [validation](./validation) directory has a script to validate the produced XML files against the Italian Profile xsd.
 `xmllint` is needed to run it locally, but we have also set up a dockerized version.

 ```bash
 docker compose --profile validate up --attach validate --abort-on-container-exit
 ```
 This starts a local API, requests the XML files, adds the missing header parts, and validates them

+The XML file that was validated is saved in `./validation/validate.xml`

 ## General Information
 ### Guidelines